YOUR QUESTIONS ABOUT ENVELOPES ANSWERED HERE

 - 350gsm and up = This is considered card, so very sturdy.
 Great for sending items you don’t want to bend.

 Laid refers to the paper finish of the envelope.
 Laid is a textured finish with a ribbed effect which is sometimes found on greeting envelopes.
-Here's an example of what laid paper looks like:

 A hammer envelope means the envelope is made of hammer finish paper, which has a bumpy texture, often used for prestigious greeting envelopes.